awsdocs/aws-systems-manager-user-guide/doc_source/powershell-run-command-linux.md

 Connect to your Linux and follow the [PowerShell Core ](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-6) installation procedure for the appropriate operating system\.

 **Note**
-Many PowerShell commands \(cmdlets\) are not available on Linux\.
+Many PowerShell commands \(cmdlets\) aren't available on Linux\.
 To see which commands are available, use the `Get-Command` cmdlet after starting PowerShell using the `pwsh` command on your Linux instance\.
 For more information, see [Get\-Command](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/get-command?view=powershell-6)\.

 The following procedure describes how to run a PowerShell script on a Linux instance using the console\.